stakater/til/openshift/add-new-node-to-cluster.md

 Here are the high level steps to add new nodes to an OpenShift on-prem cluster:

-**Step 1:** From Statellite provision a node
+**Step 1:** From Statellite provision a node by making an API call

-**Step 2:** Use puppet modules to add key

-- this is mandatory for ansible user to be able to run playbooks
+And in the end of kickstart profile we install puppet agent

+The puppet agent then reaches the puppet master to download and configures itself; the puppet master in this case Satellite as well

+The puppet does basic things like configures users; add keys; NTP; etc.

-**Step 3:** Run pre-flight readiness checks with ansible
+**Step 2:** Run pre-flight readiness checks with ansible

-Step 4:
+**Step 4:**